Concentrating at school

 Start the day with a good breakfast

-Dr Katrina Campbell, one of the researchers, said: "Consuming breakfast cereal reduced the deficit to attention and for some aspects of memory prevents the deficit altogether."
+Dr Katrina Campbell, one of the researchers, said: "Consuming breakfast cereal reduced the deficit to attention and, for some aspects of memory, prevents the deficit altogether."

 Putting the right resources in place

-Ensuring children have the right equipment, text books and other resources to complement their studies could help to ensure that they have fewer reasons to be distracted from their work.
+Ensuring children have the right equipment, text books and other resources to complement their studies can help to ensure they have fewer reasons to be distracted from their work.
 This could include anything from mathematics equipment to dictionaries and exercise books, though some of these resources may already be in place in your child's school.

 Staying hydrated

 Many schools allow children to bring in bottles of water to drink throughout the day as water has been shown to improve general levels of concentration.
-According to Education Scotland, drinking water in school can have the following positive effects on children's ability to focus:
+According to Education Scotland, drinking water in school and staying hydrated is the key to boosting learning capacity.
+When we are thirsty, mental performance deteriorates by around 10%.
+Students are also able to concentrate better because they are not distracted by the symptoms of dehydration such as thirst, tiredness and irritability.
+This can even aid behaviour management by helping to settle pupils in the classroom.